 The study was conducted to validate the advantages related to stateside manufacturing expansions and new investment opportunities, particularly in the state of Ohio and the greater Ohio River Valley.
-Potential benefits of associated growth include recapturing some of the \$53 billion market in plastic-based products imported to the U.S. each year.
+Potential benefits of associated growth include recapturing some of the \$53 billion market in plastic-based products imported to the U.S. each year2.
 This market represents a small fraction of manufactured plastic products as it does not include plastic parts that are integrated into other products.
-Each year the U.S. imports roughly \$500 billion of goods from China alone.
+Each year the U.S. imports roughly \$500 billion of goods from China alone3.

 The Shale Crescent USA region (Ohio, West Virginia, and Pennsylvania) possesses a collection of characteristics that combine to create ground zero for onshoring and reshoring opportunities.
 The abundant, worldclass supply of natural gas and natural gas liquids in the region has dramatically reduced energy costs and increased the supply of plastic resin.
 The region has a long history and well-established plastics processing industry and is located within a day's truck drive of over 50% of the U.S. consumer market.
 Based on fundamental economic factors and existing manufacturing operations, plastic-based imports have been identified as the 'low-hanging fruit' for onshoring and reshoring operations that can create high wage manufacturing jobs in Ohio.
-Today, many of the imported energy intensive products can be competitively manufactured in and around the state of Ohio.
-Existing Ohio manufacturers are best positioned to quickly take advantage of this new onshoring opportunity.
+Today, many of the imported energy intensive products can be competitively manufactures are best positioned to quickly take advantage of this new onshoring opportunity.